 AHS Season 11 Cast

 But one actor who doesn’t seem to be on next season’s roster: Sarah Paulson.
-Like Rabe and Peters, Paulson has been a Ryan Murphy staple, not only starring in nearly every season of AHS, but also American Crime Story, Ratched, and others.
+Paulson has been a Ryan Murphy staple, not only starring in nearly every season of AHS, but also American Crime Story, Ratched, and others.
 But according to her recent interviews, Paulson is not yet contracted for Season 11 and does not believe she will be offered a role this time.

 AHS Season 11 Premiere Date